Cooking in a Tiny House Kitchen

 Outdoor Tiny House Kitchens: Barbecues

-Let’s not forget that many folks who go tiny move some of their life right outside.
+Let's not forget that many folks who go tiny move some of their life right outside.
 Maybe they have an eating area on an outdoor deck.
 Or they have a sitting area around a fire pit that serves as their living room.
 Or they do the majority of their cooking on a grill.
 Many grills have at least one side burner, which many times, that is all you need.
-Grills easily can bake, grill and most can even handle a rotisserie if you want it.
-Check out the Weber line of grills like this Weber Spirit E-330 3 Burner Liquid Propane Grill Black or any ofthe many outdoor grill options on the market.
+Grills can easily bake, grill and most can even handle a rotisserie if you want it.
+Check out the Weber line of grills like this Weber Spirit E-330 3 Burner Liquid Propane Grill Black or any of the many outdoor grill options on the market.

 How important is cooking to your tiny lifestyle?
 Where do you cook or plan to cook in your tiny house kitchens?
 Let us know in the comments below.